Knockers Up!

 Knockers Up! is the second album released by American comedian Rusty Warren in 1960 by the independent record label Jubilee Records.
 The album became a financial success, lasting on the Billboard Top 200 charts for more than three years.
-The album consists of a live recording of one of Warren’s performances at the Golden Falcon from Fort Lauderdale, Florida.
+The album consists of a live recording of one of Warren’s performances at the Golden Falcon Hotel in Pompano Beach, Florida.

 Dealing with themes of women's infidelity, sex work, and sexual freedom from a woman's perspective, Knockers Up! is notable for its forward-thinking concepts that would later become popular in the Sexual Revolution, with Warren herself later being called "The Mother of the Sexual Revolution".

 Background

 After Warren’s first album, Songs for Sinners, was successfully released in January 1959, she went on a tour with her record producer Jerry Blaine, co-founder of Jubilee Records.
 Afterward, Warren and Blaine started working on promoting her second album Knockers Up!.